GSA/digitalgov.gov/content/posts/2016-10-17-your-first-thoughts-on-the-social-media-strategy.md

 > _This post is written by Jeannie Chen, Mary King, and Hilary Parkinson and_ _is part of our ongoing series about our social media strategy.
 We welcome comments from staff, other cultural institutions, and the public, and will continue to update the strategy as a living document._

 When we introduced [NARA’s new social media strategy](http://usnationalarchives.github.io/social-media-strategy/) in August, we called it a living document.
 But what does that mean?
 We wanted it to be the most relevant and up-to-date framework to guide our social media efforts, and to evolve as we worked.
 We asked you, the public and our staff, for feedback, and we’re excited to share the first round of edits we made based on your comments.

 We put out a call for suggestions, and we heard lots of ideas!
-You shared your thoughts with us during in-person and virtual lightning sessions, on GitHub itself, by email, and of course through social media channels.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/nara-data-punchcard-and-button-giphy.gif" alt="Right on the Button" %}
+You shared your thoughts with us during in-person and virtual lightning sessions, on GitHub itself, by email, and of course through social media channels. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/nara-data-punchcard-and-button-giphy.gif" alt="“Right on the Button” moving image from Department of the Treasury.
+Internal Revenue Service.
+NAID 11900.
+GIF via https://giphy.com/usnationalarchives." %}

 We read each comment and discussed them, and then we clarified and expanded these parts of the strategy.
 You can see the changes we made [to the document](http://usnationalarchives.github.io/social-media-strategy/), and if you’re feeling extra nerdy, you can take a look at the [GitHub versions](https://github.com/usnationalarchives/social-media-strategy/commits/gh-pages).
 We found that the feedback fell into four major themes: